 Transparent Application Fail-over in Oracle RAC

-Transparent Application Failover (TAF) is used for failover process, if the database instance connection goes fails it would reconnect to available database instance.
+Transparent Application Failover (TAF) is used for the failover process, if the database instance connection goes fails it would reconnect to the next available database instance.
+TAF can be configured in 2 ways.

-To configure TAF policy use SRVCTL as in the following example
+In this blog, we will configure server-side TAF.
+To configure TAF policy use SRVCTL as in the following below example:

 srvctl service configuration syntax.